CW: Structural homophobia, racist microaggressions, manipulation

 “Considering the moods they put Scheffen in?
 I’d hate to miss out.”
 Jacob opened the car door, hopped out and – much to Rook’s mixed pleasure and embarrassment – offered his hand to Rook to help him down.
 He ignored it, and so did Djaneki, which said something about someone, but he wasn’t sure what.
 And finally, they were at the Military Centrum.

 The downside was, he thought as he and Djaneki (still handcuffed and carrying a snake around her shoulders) followed Jacob through the doors, was that the entire conceit of ‘Central’ made it hard to avoid people.
 Plenty of people were giving him friendly glances, but more and more he’d been… aware, almost hyperaware of other kinds of stares.
 They clung to him, in ways he hated.
 It would be easier, he thought with a sigh, if it was just NatSec.
-He got along with NatSec.
+He got along with the Central NatSec division.
 Well, mostly.
-But there were only three units in NatSec anyway.
-The people who gave him funny looks, challenged his authority, implied he was too young or underqualified or perhaps a little too unstable or troubled for his rank – they were from other branches, working for or holding ranks of commissioned officers from Investigations, Infantry, Research – basically, everyone else.
+But only eight regiments in the Centrum were NatSec anyway, and one of those was reserves.
+The people who gave him funny looks, challenged his authority, implied he was too young or underqualified or perhaps a little too unstable or troubled for his rank – they were from the nearly twenty other Den Elessa divisions, all from other branches like SRDA or MEDCOM or the fucking Gunners, all either close to or outranking him — basically, everyone else.

 He was so lost in thought he didn’t realize Djaneki wasn’t behind him.
 “He- hey!”
 She’d stopped in the atrium, and he hurried back down the few stairs he’d climbed.
 “You have to stick with me.
 Come on.”